 Young, S. (2018, March 7).
 Heutagogy: the art of self-directed learning.
 Acts of Leadership. https://www.samyoung.co.nz/2018/03/heutagogy-art-of-self-directed-learning.html

-André L. Harrison, Ed.D., currently serves as Vice President of Accreditation Services for Cognia.
-Dr. Harrison has supported institutions throughout the United States and other countries across the world during their continuous improvement journeys.
-He has over three decades of experience in the field of education, including more than 25 years of experience as an adjunct university instructor.
-He is currently serving as an adjunct assistant professor of Educational Leadership for the University of Alabama and teaches school finance in leadership courses at universities in Alabama.
+André L. Harrison, Ed.D., serves as the Vice President of Accreditation Services for Cognia.
+He has supported institutions throughout the United States and other countries across the globe during their continuous improvement journey.
+Prior to joining Cognia, he served as superintendent, principal, teacher, and library media specialist for the Elmore County Board of Education in Wetumpka, Alabama.
+He also currently serves as an adjunct assistant professor of Educational Leadership for the University of Alabama.
+Dr. Harrison has a passion for supporting institutions as a thought leader during their continuous improvement journey.
+His areas of expertise include educational leadership, board governance, finance, human resources, and school improvement.
 Dr. Harrison has written extensively about school leadership and board governance, curriculum and instruction, and school finance.
-He recently co-authored The Alabama School Finance Handbook, which will be used in training sessions for aspiring and new superintendents.
+He co-authored The Alabama School Finance Handbook, which will be used in training sessions for aspiring and new superintendents.
+This handbook will also be used by Alabama professors teaching school finance in leadership courses at universities in Alabama.
+Dr. Harrison received his doctoral degree from Auburn University.